 The first type is the most simple and is useful if you need to access remote resources through a VPN while also maintaining a normal, non-VPN connection to the internet.
 We’ll explain how to do this in the tutorials below.

 The second is by device.
 For example, if you want your game console to connect to the internet without a VPN, but your PC and smartphone to connect with a VPN.
 This type of split tunneling is typically done on your wi-fi router.
-In the popular DD-WRT router firmware, this is called “policy based routing.”
+In the popular DD-WRT router firmware, this is called “policy-based routing.”

 The third type of split tunneling is by application.
 You can set up a blacklist or whitelist of apps and services that you want to connect to the VPN or don’t want to connect to the VPN, respectively.
 The latter is sometimes called “inverse” split tunneling.
-For example, if you only want torrent traffic to go through the VPN, but all your other applications such as games and web browsers to connect to the internet without a VPN, this is the method you want to use.
+For example, if you only want torrent traffic to go through the VPN but all your other applications, such as games and web browsers, to connect to the internet without a VPN, this is the method you want to use.
 Split tunneling by application only works on some VPNs, operating systems, and router firmware.
-It’s important to make sure your chosen VPN offers split-tunneling.
+It’s important to make sure your chosen VPN offers split tunneling.

 The final type of split tunneling allows you to route traffic based on its destination rather than its source.
 For example, if you wanted to route all traffic through the VPN except for that traveling to Netflix or Hulu.
-This is called IP-based routing, and it’s the most difficult type of split-tunneling to accomplish.
-It requires a stateful router or firewall and, even if you have that, sites like Netflix have so many IP addresses that it’s hard to get it working reliably.
+This is called IP-based routing, and it’s the most difficult type of split tunneling to accomplish.
+It requires a stateful router or firewall, and even if you have that, sites like Netflix have so many IP addresses that it’s hard to get it working reliably.
 As such, we won’t be covering IP routing in this article.

 Not all operating systems support all types of split tunneling.
 In fact, Windows users will find that their options are severely limited.
 Macs aren’t bad, but routers with DD-WRT or Tomato firmware offer the most versatility.
 Unfortunately, they are also the most complicated to configure.